 Other fabrics that also use a “with nap” layout are those with an obvious one-way design or a border.
 Because these pink flamingos won’t be quite as cute standing on their heads!

-Pro tip: A “with nap” layout require more yardage than a “without nap” layout.
+Sew easy tip: A “with nap” layout requires more yardage than a “without nap” layout.

 Now that you’re headed in the right direction, it’s time to get on the right or wrong side of things…